acts-project/acts/docs/getting_started.md

 All external dependencies must be provided prior to building Acts.
 Compatible versions of all dependencies are provided e.g. by the [LCG releases](http://lcginfo.cern.ch/) starting from [LCG 97apython3](http://lcginfo.cern.ch/release/97apython3/).
+For convenience, it is possible to build the required boost dependencies using the ACTS build system; see [Build options](#build-options).
 Other options are also
 available and are discussed in the [Building Acts](#building-acts) section.